Skip to content

 Using Tempo.extend() ensures that the library safely bypasses the "Soft Freeze" protection and that all internal caches (like the Master Guard) are correctly synchronized.

-When building plugin that perform complex parsing or logic, follow Tempo's "Fail-fast by Default" principle.
+When building plugins that perform complex parsing or logic, follow Tempo's "Fail-fast by Default" principle.

 • Strict Mode (Default): If your plugin encounters a terminal error (e.g., invalid input that cannot be recovered), you should throw a descriptive error.